agourlay/omnibus/README.md

 When you subscribe to a topic, you will of course receive all the notifications targetting its sub topics.

-It is possible to DELETE a topic and all its subtopic through a password protected administration API.

 ## Reactive modes